Hellsing920 gets ready to watch something (possibly) awful.

 Insistent Terminology: When abbreviating the name of the series, Hellsing insists on using "R&R" instead of "RAR" because of Asalieri's series Reviewing a Reviewer, which uses the "RAR" abbreviation already.

-Let Us Never Speak of This Again: His normal reaction after finishing a exceptionally bad movie is "Now that I have watched it, I never have to deal with this shit again."
+Let Us Never Speak of This Again: Emer's normal reaction after finishing a exceptionally bad movie is "Now that I have watched it, I never have to deal with this shit again."

 Limited Wardrobe: See what he's wearing in that image at the top?
 Yeah.
 With few exceptions, that's what he wears.
 It's almost like a Reaction & Review uniform.

-Long Title: He has reviewed both The 41-Year Old Virgin Who Knocked Up Sarah Marshall And Felt Superbad About It and 30 Nights Of Paranormal Activity With The Devil Inside The Girl With The Dragon Tattoo.
-In both cases, he complained about the ridiculous length of the titles.
+Long Title: He has reviewed both The 41-Year Old Virgin Who Knocked Up Sarah Marshall And Felt Superbad About It and 30 Nights Of Paranormal Activity With The Devil Inside The Girl With The Dragon Tattoo, in both cases complaining about the ridiculous length of the titles.